 Digital PR is on the rise, globally, and we’re always on the lookout for the next big thing .
 Especially when that thing is a tool that makes our jobs easier, tactics more effective, and results more impressive.

 For brands that rely on press releases, investing in Business Wire is a no-brainer.
-With a reach of more than 162 countries, over 200 industry categories, and access to 100,000 media outlets, Business Wire is a well-known leader in the press release space.
+With a reach of more than 162 countries, over 200 industry categories, and access to 100,000 media outlets, Business Wire is a well-known leader in the press release space and one of the top PR tools out there.

 Business Wire users have access to press release distribution (including newsrooms, individual journalists, consumers, bloggers, and more), as well as interactive media, and online newsrooms.
 The platform’s preferred partnerships aren’t to be ignored and include the Associated Press, Bloomberg, and more.